kingsleyarukwe/The-Future-Hotel-Analysis/README.md

 # The-Future-Hotel-Analysis
-Using booking data to derive insights and advice hotel management.
+Using booking data to derive insights and advice hotel management

 The longer the lead time, the higher the chances the booking will be canceled.
 While a 120-day lead time may be advisable based on available data, the hotel may exercise caution and aim for around or below a 90-day lead time.